chanstev/chanstev.github.io/_pages/about.md

 title: "About"
 ---

-Multi-Cloud Data & AI Architect and UK Global Talent Visa Ambassador.
+Technology moves fast.
+But we shouldn't lose sight of what makes us human.

-I write about tech, AI, global talent, and Asians in tech.
+This blog is where I share thoughts on tech, AI, global talent, and Asians in tech.
 Sometimes movies and horses too.
+Not from a corporate perspective, but from someone in the trenches building systems, navigating borders, and trying to stay grounded.

+This is my personal space—for exploring ideas, making mistakes, and learning in public.

 **Keep learning, stay human.**